 Our brain is much more than the thinking apparatus between our ears.
-The person you talk to inside your head is the real you.
+The real you is the Observer, the entity you talk to inside your head.
 The Observer who experiences your dreams is the real you.
 The thinker that Eckhart Tolle refers to is the Ego.
 So, achieving freedom of awareness from the Ego is the key.
 So, freedom starts with you, not external things or circumstances.

 The Observer is beyond the mechanism of Ego.
 However, most people identify with their personality and instinct as “being them.”
 But this isn’t the case.
 These are the default mechanisms our consciousness uses to connect with our bodies.
 The awareness that transcends these mechanisms is the real you.

 To view the machine that’s “thinking,” we must find a way to move beyond the controls of personality and instinct.
 Several tools can help us achieve this inner peace.

 True freedom starts when we disengage the autopilot of the Ego and realize who is witnessing what is going on.
 The goal is well worth the effort.
 Learning how to get beyond the Ego allows Observer to take its rightful place in our awareness.

 Some people are born with the ability to “witness” from a separate state of consciousness.
 These people were the Seers, the Shaman, and Healers in ancient cultures.
 But the modern world has no place for them nor does not understand their point of view, so they label them undesirable and treat them as mentally ill.
 Not so long ago, we burned them as Witches.